ybedbug/snap-rdma/rpc/md/emulation_device_detach.md

 # DESCRIPTION

 Detach plugged emulated device from host.
-Unlike attach, there is no importance for which protocol is used by the device.

 To specify the PCI function to open controller upon, either "pci_bdf" ("84:00.2") or "pci_index" (0) must be provided, but not both.